Chorea and athetosis are usually symptoms of another disorder, although chorea may develop on its own in older adults or in pregnant women.

 When chorea and athetosis occur together, the movements are writhing, dancelike, and slower than in chorea but faster than in athetosis.

 Hemiballismus affects one side of the body.
 The arm is affected more often than the leg.
 Hemiballismus may be temporarily disabling because when a person tries to move the limb, it may fling out uncontrollably.
+The movements cannot be suppressed and may be violent.

 A doctor's evaluation